microsoft/fluentui/packages/react-select/README.md

 **React Select components for [Fluent UI React](https://developer.microsoft.com/en-us/fluentui)**

 The Select component provides a styled wrapper around the native `<select>` element.
-It is recommended over Combobox when feautres like editing and virutalization are not required.
-It provides better cross-platform functionality, particularly on mobile, and better accessibility.
+It is recommended over Combobox when features like filtering and virtualization are not required.
+It provides better cross-platform functionality particularly on mobile, and better accessibility.

 ## STATUS: WIP 🚧